Statistics 186

 This module provides the crucial

 underpinning for this entire course.
+This

-then allows us to be precise in how we use data to investigate causality.
+precise in how we use data to investigate causality.

 Assigned